slactjohnson/ioc-common-generic_streamdevice/README.md

 1. **Define Protocol & Database**
     - Rename files `app/srcProtocol/gsd.proto` and `app/Db/gsd.db` to match your project/device name.
     - Edit the protocol file for your device's communication needs.
 See the [StreamDevice Protocol Guide](https://paulscherrerinstitute.github.io/StreamDevice/) for help in writing the protocol.
-    - For General EPICS records reference see [EPICS record types](https://epics.anl.gov/base/R7-0/4-docs/RecordReference.html).
+    - For general EPICS records reference see [EPICS record types](https://epics.anl.gov/base/R7-0/4-docs/RecordReference.html).

 2. **Autosave**
     - `app/Db/gsd.req` lists PVs to autosave.
 Rename and update for your project.